Bad Teacher (2011): Is the Cameron Diaz Movie Inspired by a True Story?

 No, ‘Bad Teacher’ is not based on a true story.
 The movie is based on a screenplay concocted by writers Lee Eisenberg and Gene Stupnitsky, both familiar fixtures in the world of comedy.
 Initially a speculative screenplay, ‘Bad Teacher’ found its way onto Kasdan’s desk, who all but pounced on it.
 Both Eisenberg and Stupnitsky are prominent ‘The Office’ alums, having written for season 2 through season 6 of the critically acclaimed and commercially successful mockumentary sitcom.
 Recently, the duo was in the limelight for writing and producing the coming-of-age flick ‘Good Boys’.

-The script for ‘Bad Teacher’ was so artfully crafted and its comedic genius so above reproach that the producers and director left well alone and refrained from tinkering too much with it.
+The script for ‘Bad Teacher’ was so artfully crafted, and its comedic genius was so above reproach that the producers and director left it well alone and refrained from tinkering too much with it.
 The filming process was kept wholly organic, with actors occasionally experimenting with improvisation and ad-libs.
 On the practically untouched script, Kasdan commented, “As a spec script, you know, it was just something they came up with and decided to write.
 Over its life, it has a little bit of a process, including a little bit of a process while we were shooting and stuff like that.
 It morphed in subtle ways but I think the final movie is actually very, very close to what they originally came up with.”

 The actors took cues from popular culture to develop their character personas.
 Punch, who portrays Amy, tapped into Sarah Palin’s upbeat public image, which she considered closest to Amy’s persona.
 Palin served as the Governor of Alaska and was the Republican nominee for Vice President of the United States in 2008.
 Punch explained, “[Palin] is incredibly perky and energetic and sort of this type A seeming character.
 There was just something about this sort of tween way of speaking, you know, ‘Holy Guacamole!’ and ‘Shut the front door!’ and all those sorts of expressions.”

 On the other hand, Diaz went closer to home: she took a leaf out of a former teacher’s book.
-Diaz revealed that she drew inspiration from a teacher of hers who tried and failed to be a model educator, despite having honorable intentions.
+Diaz revealed that she drew inspiration from a teacher of hers who tried and failed to be a model educator despite having honorable intentions.
 Diaz also reiterated that she approached the role from the viewpoint that teaching may not be everyone’s calling, which formed the basis for ‘Bad Teacher.’
 In the movie, her character, Elizabeth, eventually transitions into the role of a guidance counselor.

 Read More: Best Sex Comedies on Netflix